-Analyze compressed executable files This option enables the decompression engine (Diet,Pkite, Lzexe, Exepack).
-Analyze archives This option enables the extraction engine and allows scanning archives (zip, arj, lha, rar, cab) Block encrypted or password-protected files This option allows blocking files that are encrypted or protected by a password.
-Block unsupported file formats This option allows blocking file formats that the antivirus is unable to scan.
+This option enables the decompression engine (Diet,Pkite, Lzexe, Exepack).
+This option enables the extraction engine and allows scanning archives (zip, arj, lha, rar, cab) This option allows blocking files that are encrypted or protected by a password.
+This option allows blocking file formats that the antivirus is unable to scan.